GheorgheBriana/price-comparator-market/README.md

   Price alerts created via `/alerts` are stored only in application memory (an in-memory static list).
 Alerts are not persisted to a database or file, so they are lost if the server restarts.

 - **Manual alert checking:**
-  There is no automated process (cron job, real-time notifications) to alert users when a price alert condition is met.
+  There is no automated process to alert users when a price alert condition is met.
 Users must explicitly call `/alerts/check` to verify if any alerts are triggered.
 This simplified model could be enhanced with schedulers, WebSocket, or email notifications in a production system.

 - **Data and logic specific to demo context:**
   The CSV file structure and application logic reflect specific requirements.
 For example, CSV files expect semicolon delimiters and exact column order.
 Discounts are considered “new” if their start date is today or very recent, and “active” if the current date falls within the promotion interval.
 Complex scenarios like overlapping promotions or new products without history are not fully handled.